BasicComputation/x64-lecture/B04 - Input and output of text.md

 gets_s documentation <br>
 https://learn.microsoft.com/en-us/cpp/c-runtime-library/reference/gets-s-getws-s?view=msvc-170

-gets_s is explained after the code.
+gets_s is explained after the code. <br>
-To confirm that data has indeed been stored from the memory location, add call to puts with the address of buffer.
+To confirm that data has indeed been stored from the memory location, add call to puts with the address of buffer, <br>
-Next up is about debugging, that is to halt the execution of the program, so you can see the content of CPU and memory after a given instruction have executed, and step through one or more instructions or a function at a time.
+or inspect memory.

 ```asm
 includelib ucrt.lib